We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 Additional Steps for UX

-Now that we have pointed out some of the most common mistakes and provided some quick UX tips you can use on your website immediately, let’s talk about further steps.
+Now that we have pointed out some of the frequent mistakes and provided some quick UX tips you can use on your website immediately, let's talk about further steps.
 Providing a good user experience is ongoing, so we must keep optimizing our product through various methods.

 1. Surveys